arturomorarioja-kea/WD_PHP_F25/Lesson02/README.md

 [**Notice**]: #
 [To make the dropdown trigger the change without a submit button, you need to add a little JavaScript that submits the form where the dropdown is upon its `change` event.]: #

-[### //// Create another one where they read info from a file and show it in a table, so they practice files and foreach in HTML]
+[### //// Create another one where they read info from a file and show it in a table, so they practice files and foreach in HTML]: #

 [## Homework]: #
 [Check out these code samples:]: #